Interfacing R307 Optical Fingerprint Scanner with Arduino Boards for Biometric Authentication

 Library Size is the number of templates that can be stored in the module.
 The maximum value for this parameter is 1000 for R307.

 Device Address is a 32-bit value that holds the address of the module.
 The correct address is needed to communicate with the module.
 If you don’t send the correct address, the module won’t execute any commands.
-Device address can be modified with the command
+The device address can be modified with the command

 0xFFFFFFFF.
 There are no methods specified in the manual to reset the address to default, so keep the address recorded somewhere if you ever change it.